What is a laparoscopy?

 taken to your hospital room.
 Or you may be sent home if this was an outpatient procedure.

-will often fall off in a few days.
+dry.
+They will often fall off in a few days.

 You may feel pain from the carbon dioxide gas still in your belly.
 This pain may last